Racism row: UEFA disciplines Benfica player over Vinicius Jr incident

 Jabois wants Vinicius to stop celebrating goals

-Legit.ng earlier reported that respected Spanish journalist, Manuel Jabois has suggested that Real Madrid star Vinicius Jr should cease celebrating his goals.
+Legit.ng earlier reported that respected Spanish journalist, Manuel Jabois has suggested that Real Madrid star Vinicius Jr should cease celebrating his goals in the manner in which he does.

 The football pundit said France international Kylian Mbappe backed the Brazilian winger despite not hearing the statement of the Benfica player.